kupara/vue-forex/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-NOTES:
+### Features implemented (within time):
+- unidirectional conversion with tests
+- chartJS line graph for the last 30 days

-The historical chart for now only shows data for EUR/USD.
+   - The historical chart for now only shows data for EUR/USD.
 I attempted to fix the reactivity of it when changing the base currency but I ran out of time :(